 Oliveira reiterated the core idea: how cities are organized on the ground fundamentally shapes everyday life and long-term sustainability.
-He thanked the attendees for their patience with the initial technical difficulties.
 Mohareb thanked the speaker for a valuable and insightful presentation and discussion, concluding the session.

 How to cite:

 Oliveira, V. (2025, March 28).
 Discussions about New York's Ground: Dense, Diverse, and Sustainable [Webinar].
 Summary provided by N. Mohareb, Spatial Analysis and Simulation Lab (SASL).
 Prepared with the assistance of AI.